activeloopai/deeplake/docs/source/Htypes.rst

 - :bluebold:`Sample dimensions:` ``(height, width, # channels)`` :bluebold:`or` ``(height, width)``.

-Images can be stored in hub as compressed bytes or as raw arrays.
+Images can be stored in Deep Lake as compressed bytes or as raw arrays.
 Due to the high compression ratio for most image formats, it is highly recommended to store compressed images using the ``sample_compression`` input to the create_tensor method.

 :blue:`Creating an image tensor`